-KPMG Hungary professionals, including partners, have annual goalsetting and performance reviews.
+KPMG Korea professionals, including partners, have annual goal-setting and performance reviews.
 Each professional is evaluated on their agreed-upon goals, demonstration of our leadership competencies, technical capabilities and market knowledge.
-A culture of continuous improvement is encouraged to drive feedback - both formal and informal, from junior and senior colleagues, as well as peers.
+A culture of continuous improvement is encouraged to drive feedback, both formal and informal, from junior and senior colleagues, as well as peers.
 Feedback gathered forms an integral part of performance reviews.

-KPMG Hungary monitors quality and compliance incidents and maintains quality metrics in assessing the overall evaluation, promotion and remuneration of partners (and directors and managers).
+KPMG Korea monitors quality and compliance incidents and maintains quality metrics in assessing overall evaluation, promotion and remuneration of partner, and certain personnel.
 These evaluations are conducted by performance managers and partners who are in a position to assess performance.

-KPMG Hungary's policy prohibits audit partners from being evaluated on or compensated based on their success in selling non-assurance services to audit clients.
+KPMG Korea's policy prohibits audit partners from being evaluated on or compensated based on their success in selling non-assurance services to audit clients.